-Co-operatives (Co-ops) for Alabama homeschoolers / unschoolers.
-Descriptions, contact information, area coverage, fees, subjects taught, parental participation level, sponsoring church school and other necessary information to help you in your search for a homeschool co-op.
-Areas covered by Co-ops include Birmingham, Deatsville, Holtville, Millbrook, Montgomery, Odenville, Prattville, Slapout, Trussville and Wetumpka.
+Co-operatives (Co-ops) and classes for Alabama homeschoolers / unschoolers.
+Descriptions, contact information, area coverage, fees, subjects taught, parental participation level, sponsoring church school and other necessary information to help you in your search for a co-op or class for your homeschooled student.
+Areas covered by Co-ops include Birmingham, Homewood, Deatsville, Holtville, Millbrook, Montgomery, Odenville, Prattville, Slapout, Trussville and Wetumpka.

 Experience learning and education as it should be!